openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public var extraData: HttpData
 ```

-**Function:** Additional data sent with the request.
+**Description:** Additional data sent with the request.
 By default, this field is not set.

-- When the HTTP request method is POST, PUT, etc., this field serves as the HTTP request content, encoded in UTF-8 as the request body.
+- For HTTP requests with methods like POST, PUT, etc., this field serves as the HTTP request content, encoded in UTF-8 as the request body.
-    - When 'content-Type' is 'application/x-www-form-urlencoded', the submitted data should be URL-encoded key-value pairs in the format "key1=value1&key2=value2&key3=value3".
+  - When 'content-Type' is 'application/x-www-form-urlencoded', the submitted form data should be URL-encoded key-value pairs in the format "key1=value1&key2=value2&key3=value3".
 The corresponding type for this field is typically String.
   - When 'content-Type' is 'text/xml', the corresponding type is typically String.
   - When 'content-Type' is 'application/json', the corresponding type is typically Object.
   - When 'content-Type' is 'application/octet-stream', the corresponding type is typically ArrayBuffer.
   - When 'content-Type' is 'multipart/form-data' and the field to be uploaded is a file, the corresponding type is typically ArrayBuffer.
-- When the HTTP request method is GET, OPTIONS, DELETE, TRACE, CONNECT, etc., this field serves as supplementary parameters for the HTTP request.
-Developers need to pass string-type parameters that have been URL-encoded.
+- For HTTP requests with methods like GET, OPTIONS, DELETE, TRACE, CONNECT, etc., this field serves as supplementary parameters for the HTTP request.
+Developers need to provide string-type parameters encoded in Encode format.
 Object-type parameters do not require pre-encoding and will be appended to the URL for sending; ArrayBuffer-type parameters will not be appended.

 The above information is for reference only and may vary depending on specific circumstances.